Content

 What Is the Best Time to Take Propranolol?

-• Daily management.
-For individuals using propranolol for depression and anxiety management as a long-term solution, it is best to take the medication at the same time every day.
-If using an immediate-release formulation, the doses may be spread out over the day.
+• Daily Management: If you’re taking propranolol for daily anxiety management, it is best to take the medication at the same time every day.
+If using an immediate-release formulation, you might take a couple of doses throughout the day.
 Extended-release propranolol for anxiety is typically taken once daily, often in the morning.
-Consult your healthcare provider to know how to take propranolol in your particular situation.

 How Long Is Propranolol Usually Taken for Anxiety?